totem/totem.github.io/src/documents/config-guide.html.md

 - Timezone can not be specified as part of schedule (even though systemd supports it).
 All timezones are considered as UTC.
 - Specifying scheduler disables proxy support.
 - Scheduled jobs are responsible for error handling , email notifications, concurrent runs , locking etc.
-- Jobs are typically scheduled on one of the nodes.
+- Jobs are typically scheduled to run on one of the nodes.
 If for some reason node goes down, fleet will schedule it on another node.
-- Typically, you should ony need to run 1 node for scheduled deployment.
-However, if you do select multiple, the job will get scheduled at multiple nodes at same time.
-Your job should handle partitioning / concurrent locking when dealing with same.
-- For troubleshooting, use totem logs for your application.
-However, to troubleshoot issues with scheduling itself, you need to access 'systemd' logs.
+- For troubleshooting, use totem dashboard > Totem Logs.
+However, to troubleshoot issues with scheduling, you need to access 'systemd' logs.
 In order to view systemd logs, use https://github.com/totem/totem-logs/blob/master/cli/tail.js with option `-p systemd`